Alex014/ness-exchange-web-face/README.md

 # About
 ## How it works

-What you see is a web-face of an exchange system.
+What you see is a web-face of an exchange system (BTC -> NESS).
 The web face is used to create new tokens and display olready created tokens.
 Main part of the system is a token processor, a place where tokens get's processed and payed, and it's located on a different machine without a public IP address.

 # Advantages of tokens